 Finding healing and peace in a polarized political climate

-The election season in the United States was long and divisive.
-As a new president is inauguated, many sense a lingering polarization of the populace.
+Politics in the United States are polarizing.
 Public discourse and our social media feeds are filled with strong opinions from professional and amateur pundits.

-These feelings of division are not unique to politics, however.
-United Methodists in the U.S. and across the globe know the pain of conflict within their nations, churches, families, friend groups, and sometimes within themselves.
+These feelings of division are not unique to U.S. politics, however.
+United Methodists around the world know the pain of conflict within their nations, our denomination, churches, families, friend groups, and sometimes within ourselves.

 To help us move through division toward community, we asked a United Methodist pastor, the Rev. W. Craig Gilliam, for techniques and tips about how to begin a process of healing and find peace.
 Gilliam is an expert on conflict transformation in the church.
 He serves as Coordinator of Congregational Services for JustPeace, Director for the Center for Pastoral Excellence for the Louisiana Annual Conference, and is the author of Where Wild Things Grow, a book of poetry that “invites us to grapple with the relationships between and among people and things.”